1. Output information

 These data also allow us to be involved in international discussions to produce a fixed definition and set of methods.
 We have presented at domestic and international conferences and to other countries to support the development of infrastructure statistics.

 We are also using our data to further develop the narrow definition and scope of measurement currently used.
-This is used to develop ad hoc articles such as our Investment in flood defences article and our Redefining digital infrastructure in the UK article.
+This is used to develop ad hoc articles such as investment in flood defences and redefining digital infrastructure.

 Strengths and limitations